atlassubbed/atlas-npm-init/README.md

 `LICENSE.md` defaults to Apache-2.0.
 Should I change this to MIT?
 Currently, there's no option to change it from the CLI.
 Changing it manually would simply require editing a line in `package.json` and editing the `LICENSE.md` file itself.

-#### private

-By default, packages will be private -- be sure to delete that line if you plan on publishing your generated package.

 #### `sinon` and `sinon-chai`

 When I was writing this package, I included `sinon` and `sinon-chai`, but I removed them because I found myself not using them in my tests. `sinon` is great, but why don't I use it?
 Spying, stubbing and mocking is pretty easy without it.